 - a simple, more sophisticated look

-In an effort to save money and materials, I toyed around with some ideas for repurposing two different tables we already had.
-Unfortunately, both possibilities would have made it awkward for 3 children and chairs–which was absolutely essential.
-Ultimately, we decided if we were going to totally redo our room and if we intended for our children to use it for years to come, it was worth spending a little bit of money on a new surface.
+I toyed around with some ideas for repurposing two different tables we already had.
+Unfortunately, both possibilities would have made it awkward for 3 children and chairs.
+We decided if we were going to redo our room and if we intended for our children to use it for years to come; it was worth spending a little of money on a new surface.

-We had purchased butcher block counter material from Ikea in the past and were pleased with the look and quality, so I headed back there to look around.
 When I saw the Karlby counter and fell in love.
 I loved the wood, the stain, and the simplicity.
 It was exactly the look I was aiming for.
 I was a little disappointed when I found out it was not solid wood all the way through like some other butcher block options, but it was the perfect length, so we wouldn’t be exposing any of the inside.
 Plus, this can be sanded and refinished, if needed.
-Additionally, the particleboard inside makes the counter lighter, which was helpful for how we intended to install it — mounted to the wall with legs for support.
+The particleboard inside makes the counter lighter, which was helpful for how we intended to install it — mounted to the wall with legs for support.

-Fun Fact: Home Depot will make any color from any company.
-You can save a boatload of money and still get the color you want.
+Fun Fact: Home Depot will mix any color paint, regardless of which company created it.
+You can save a boatload of money and still get the exact color you want.

 After the painting, it was time for the installation.

-The first thing installed was a 2×2 ledger board that was 5 feet long onto the wall.
+The first thing installed was a 2″x2″ ledger board that was 5 feet long onto the wall.
 Since the counter was 7 feet long, we cut the ledger board to 5 feet so it wouldn’t be seen from the sides of the homework station.
 We calculated how high we wanted the table to be, then subtracted the thickness of the table.
-We also made sure the ledger board hit multiple studs so it would provide enough support for the counter top.
+We also made sure the ledger board hit multiple studs so it would provide enough support for the countertop.

 After we had the ledger board in place, I painted it grey.
 This step was probably a little excessive, but it ensures that even if you can see the ledger board, it blends in with the wall and doesn’t stand out like unfinished wood might.